 If you see participants that you’ve seen before at your events, this can only be fantastic news!
 That means they like your content and the event experiences you give them.
 You’ve clearly given them something valuable in the past that they want to get more of.

 This is an important event success metric to track if you are trying to increase your brand loyalty

 Gather data and analyze this list of participants to understand your target audience better.
 And build your future events based on these event metrics.

 These participants are already making their way through your marketing funnel.
 So, if you create events that continue to please them and keep them coming back for more, the likelihood of them converting gets higher and higher.

 Seaching for event marketing strategies for your next virtual event?
 See 12 virtual event marketing strategies you need to succeed.

 Attendees who are participating and interacting with each other are actively engaged, and it’s a clear indicator that your event is going great.
-So this is a key virtual event success metric to track.
-Especially if your virtual event KPI is to boost engagement.
+So this is a key event success metric to track.
+Especially if one of your event KPIs is to boost engagement.